millsapjohn/millsapjohn.github.io/content/projects/_index.md

 [QGIS Macros](https://github.com/millsapjohn/qgis_macros) - my QGIS macros.
 They interact with the Project Setup Plugin in some ways that I think really expands QGIS functionality.

 [QGIS CivilTools](https://github.com/millsapjohn/qgis_civiltools) - my attempt to bring CAD tools to QGIS.
 In its infancy, this will be a huge project and won't reach maturity for a long time.

+[QGIS Parameter History](https://github.com/millsapjohn/qgis_paramhist) - a better processing history plugin.
+Shows history in a more-readable format, and allows users to re-open an algorithm with the previous parameters pre-loaded.